uchicago-2025-capp30122/30122-project-andes-indus-analytics/milestones/milestone2.md

 - URL to the data source: Crime Data (https://dev.socrata.com/foundry/data.cityofchicago.ls/ijzp-q8t2) and Homicides Data (https://dev.socrata.com/foundry/data.cityofchicago.org/gumc-mgzr)
 - Is the data coming from a webpage, bulk data, or an API?: Chicago City API
 - How many records (rows) does your data set have?
-    - Crime data: from 2001 to the last update (Jan 22th, 2025) there are 8,247,404 records in the database.
+    - Crime data: This data set has 8,247,404 crime records from 2001 to the last update (Jan 22th, 2025).
-    - Homicides Data: from 1991 to the last update (Jan 28th, 2025) there are 61,046 records in the database.
+    - Homicides Data: This data set has 61,046 homicides records from 1991 to the last update (Jan 28th, 2025).
 - How many properties (columns) does your data set have?
-    - Crime data: It has 22 columns such as ID, Case Number, Date, Block, IUCR (code), Primary Type, Description, Location Description, Arrest, Domestic, Beat, District, Ward, Community Area, FBI Code, X Coordinate, Y Coordinate, Latitude, and Longitude.
+    - Crime data: This data set has 22 columns from which we will use the following 11 variables for the analysis: Case Number, Date, Block, IUCR (code), Primary Type, Description, Arrest, Domestic, Community Area, Latitude, and Longitude.
-    - Homicides: It has 38 columns such as Case Number, Date, Block, IUCR (code), Description, Zip code, Ward, Community Area, District and Age.
+    - Homicides: This data set has 38 columns from which we will use the following 10 variables for the analysis: Case Number, Date, Block, IUCR (code), Description, Community Area, District, Age, Latitude, and Longitude.
 - Write a few sentences about your exploration of the data set.
 At this point you should have downloaded some of the data and explored it with an eye for things that might cause issues for your project.
     - Crime data: There are some missing values for latitude and longitude (and other columns) for some records in every year.
 From a sample of 100,000 entries, the percentage of records that has missing values for latitude and longitude is between 0.005% (2023-2025) to 1.9% (2021).
     - Homicides: In this data set the variables with significant missing values are those related to victim's personal identity, which is not relevant for our application.
 All the other variables has less than 0.1%